idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 I always start with "Happy for you, sad for us".
 My goal is to find the right role for an employee, not to have them on the team.
-Ask if you want me to talk you out of it, or to reinforce your choice.
+Ask if you want me to talk you out of it or to reinforce your choice.
-Help you think through decisions
+Help you think through decisions.
 TODO: Add story of Neha
 Teams should be like rivers, not lakes.
-Rivers are fresh and move, lakes are stagnant which is bad
+Rivers are fresh and move, lakes are stagnant which is bad.

 <!--
 ### Best hire of your career